IPAR special promo

 We use a wide range of directional and omnidirectional antennas to cover any preferred target area worldwide with a powerful signal that can be received with small, portable, inexpensive radio receivers, that may also be battery or solar cell operated.
 From time to time, we may also have available slots on satellite radio & TV covering local, national or international audiences in Europe, Asia, Africa, Middle East and Pacific.

-Air your own Talk Radio show on World Radio & streaming
+Air your Talk Radio show or Podcast on World Radio & live streaming

-International Public Access Radio (IPAR): a service to small program producers
+International Public Access Radio (IPAR): a re-broadcasting service available also to any small program producer

 According to the European Commission: “Fake news” proliferate, disinformation threatens democracy and efficient governance.